 If these requirements are met, the same regulations for the purchase of real estate apply as for Swiss citizens (national treatment) or citizens of EU/EFTA countries.
 When buildings or land are sold for commercial purposes, the following taxes are due:

-- Capital-gains tax: the cantons of Zurich, Bern, Schwyz, Nidwald, Basel-Stadt, Basel-Landschaft, Thurgau, Ticino and Jura subject all real-estate profits to this tax.
+- Capital-gains tax: the cantons of Zurich, Bern, Uri, Schwyz, Nidwald, Basel-Stadt, Basel-Landschaft, Ticino and Jura subject all real-estate profits to this tax.
 The other cantons and the federal government include these gains in the ordinary tax on profits.
-The tax rate on real-estate gains depends on the amount and on how long the property was held.
+The tax rate on real-estate gains depends on the amount and on how long the property was held, according to the March 2020 "Tax on Real Estate Gains" guide (only in French).

 Taxes: Private individuals